fluent/fluent-operator/docs/plugins/fluentd/filter/grep.md

 | or |  | []*Or |
 # Regexp

-Regexp defines the parameters for regexp plugin
+Regexp defines the parameters for the regexp plugin

 | Field | Description | Scheme |